Cape Cheetah was established in 2001 after Damian Vergnaud, owner of Inverdoorn Game Reserve, rescued an abandoned cheetah.

 Watch the fastest living land animal in the world reach incredible speeds during daily cheetah runs, outmatching the acceleration of every sport’s car.

 We rescue cheetahs for rehabilitation and hope to release as many as possible into the wild, so that the cheetahs can roam free as nature intended them to.

 You can also make a difference!
 Join our network and share our mission with the rest of the world.
 Spread the word about the conservation of the cheetah.

 With his passion for wild animals, Damian brought his goal of saving cheetahs to life by founding the centre after he rescued an abandoned cub.

 The centre’s main cheetah handler, Leah has always dreamt of working with cheetahs, moving to South Africa from Germany to fulfill her dream.

-Local girl Annami started as a volunteer, before being offered a full-time position as a cheetah handler.
+Local girl Annami started at Cape Cheetah before being offered a full time position as a cheetah handler.